FVB2024/GB-Meeting-1---Website-Creation/README.md

 Hello Genius Bar members!
-Here is the github repository that you will reference throughut the semester for the various projects that we will create :)
+Here is the github repository that you will reference throughut the semester for the various projects that we will create.
+Just click on the Genuis Bar lessons folder and you will find all the resources there :)